kopax/orbit/README.md

-## An backstage management system
+## Orbit
-### A project for practice, Use some unfamiliar technologies to develop.
+### Orbit is a backstage admin system for practice, use some unfamiliar technologies to develop.
 * Development environment
   + Java 8
   + Redis